MfgLabs/commons-aws/README.md

 <br/>
 ### Cloudwatch heartbeat

 It provides a simple mechanism that sends periodically a heartbeat metric to AWS Cloudwatch.

 If the heartbeat rate on a _configurable_ period falls under a _configurable_ threshold or the metrics isn't fed with sufficient data, a Cloudwatch `ALARM` status is triggered & sent to a given SQS endpoint.

 When the rate goes above threshold again, an `OK` status is triggered & sent to the same SQS endpoint.

-> IMPORTANT: the alarm is created by the API itself but due to a limitation (or a bug) in Amazon API, the status of this alarm will stay at `INSUFFICIENT_DATA` until you manually update it in the AWS console.
-For that, wait 1/2 minutes so that Cloudwatch receives enough heartbeats and select the alarm, click on `modify` and then click on `save`.
+> **IMPORTANT**: the alarm is created by the API itself but due to a limitation (or a bug) in Amazon API, the status of this alarm will stay at `INSUFFICIENT_DATA` until you manually update it in the AWS console.
+For that, wait 1/2 minutes after start so that Cloudwatch receives enough heartbeats and then select the alarm, click on `modify` and then click on `save`.
 The alarm should pass to `OK` status.

 _Cloudwatch heartbeat is based on Cloudwatch service & Akka scheduler._